tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-02-17-jenkins-pipeline-shared-libraries.markdown

 ```

 By manually modifying the Groovy files (e.g., *vars/foo.groovy*) and restarting Jenkins, you can update their behaviors accordingly.
-This method is dirty since it requires a Jenkins restart and modifications to Groovy codes are not tracked (and code-reviewed) anywhere.
+This method is dirty and definitely bad since it requires a Jenkins restart and modifications to Groovy codes are not tracked (and code-reviewed) anywhere.

 ### Git-based update